TheWorkflowAcademy/Download-and-Upload-Files-From-and-To-ZohoCRM-File-Upload-Fields/README.md

 A Deluge code for downloading and uploading files from and to Zoho CRM file upload fields.

 ## Problem Statement
 This is something that we find ourselves occasionally doing and the lack of clear documentations online warrants a quick article.
-In the most recent use case, we needed to move record info from one module to another as part of a migration task.
+In a recent use case, we needed to move record info from one module to another as part of a migration task.
 This involves moving files from file upload fields across modules.

 ## Scopes Needed
 - ZohoCRM.modules.ALL